lucasoares/tibia-calcs/CONTRIBUTING.md

 ``$ git clone git@github.com:yourname/tibia-calcs.git``

-* Don't modify or work on the master branch, we'll use it to always be in sync with tibia-calcs upstream.
+* Don't modify or work on the main branch, we'll use it to always be in sync with tibia-calcs upstream.

 ```
 $ git remote add upstream git@github.com:lucasoares/tibia-calcs.git